kotheoha/SRX/README.md

 # SRX
-Here, are presented some indicative code snippets from project/paper **SRX: Efficient Management of Spatial RDF Data**.
+Here, are presented some indicative code snippets from the project/paper **SRX: Efficient Management of Spatial RDF Data**.
 Notice that SRX is an extended/enriched version of popular RDF-3X system (source: `RDF-3X: A RISC-style engine for RDF`).

 I mention the lines related to my code contributions/additions relative to the original RDF-3X code (https://code.google.com/archive/p/rdf3x/downloads).
 I stress that I do that mention **only** for some code files; there is a plenty of code files that are affected/enriched by my SRX-contributions in RDF-3X system, so I just present some indicative RDF-3X files that get affected/enriched by mine development for SRX purposes.